LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 >_**[Sprint 2, 3 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._

 Our unit testing strategy focused on comprehensive coverage of all the methods, including edge cases and concurrency scenarios.
 We aimed high (90%) to ensure robustness and reliability in this core functionality.

 We achieved 100% code coverage for the Need, Need Controller User and UserController classes, exceeding our target.
 Even on the remaining files out coverage was >97%.
 This high coverage ensures that most scenarios, including error cases and edge conditions, are tested.

 However, we noted that some complex concurrency scenarios were challenging to test comprehensively, which is an area for future improvement.

 Anomaly: While overall coverage is high, we noticed that some exception handling code paths were not fully exercised.
 In future iterations, we plan to introduce more fault injection tests to cover these scenarios.

 ![Domain Model](sprint-2-code-coverage.png)

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._

+**(2024/07/11): Sprint 3**
+As a team, we decided we needed to add a Helper class and Helper Controller to implement the Helper functionality.
+We decided we were going to extend the User class to adhere to Object Oriented Design principles and to make it easier to implement the Helper class.

+**(2024/07/15): Sprint 3**
+We were able to come up with a design for the UI and implement it such that the UI flow is working without any of the specific user functionality.
+We are going to create a Needs page, homepage, and login page, where the functinality on each will be showing or hidden depending on the user login.
+The login page will determine whether the user is an admin (username is "admin") or a Helper (any other username).